Downton Abbey (film): Development

 The original television series, Downton Abbey, ended in 2015 after 52 episodes with its final episode set on New Year's Eve, 1925.
 In April 2016, a film adaptation was reportedly being considered, with Julian Fellowes working on an outline plot.
 A script was distributed to original cast members early in 2017.

 On 13 July 2018, the producers confirmed that a feature-length film would be made with production commencing mid-2018.
 The script was written by Fellowes.
 The producers are Gareth Neame, Liz Trubridge and Fellowes.
 The film is distributed by Focus Features and Universal Pictures International.
 In late August 2018, it was reported that Brian Percival had stepped down as director and Michael Engler took on the job.
 Percival, in addition to Nigel Marchant, would be an executive producer.

-The plot of the film is based on an actual trip by the British royals to Wentworth Woodhouse in South Yorkshire in 1912 to demonstrate the importance of the monarchy.
-The estate itself was used as part of the shooting locations because of the story's link to that history.
+The plot of the film is based on an actual royal visit by King George V and Queen Mary to Wentworth Woodhouse in South Yorkshire in 1912 to demonstrate the importance of the monarchy.
+The estate itself was used for some of the shooting locations, because of the story's link to it.